personium/ansible/1-server_unit/How_to_generate_Self-signed_Unit_Certificate.md

 ## Introduction

-This is a manual for the procedure to generate the Self-signed unit certificate, which is required for the ansible execution to build Personium unit.
+This is a manual for the procedure to generate the Self-signed unit certificate, which is required for the ansible execution to build Personium Unit.
 Followings will be created by openssl, after performing the procedure below.

 | File name | Explanation |